 Found 60 - 70 results of 72 programs matching keyword " walters art museum"

+Aeolian Landscape is an exhibit in which a miniature wind-swept desert landscape is recreated by an electric fan and finely ground sand that mimics the process of wind picking up and depositing small particles.
+Visitors can change the direction of the fan, influencing the shape of the dunes.
 Watch ancient text revealed and read for the first time in a thousand years!
 Archimedes was one of the world's greatest scientific and mathematical minds.
 His thoughts were inscribed on goatskin parchment, but the letters and diagrams were scraped off and written over by Greek monks in the Middle Ages.
 Now, using an intense x-ray beam generated at Stanford University's linear accelerator, some of the original Greek text will be revealed for the first time in the modern world.
 An clip of the Aeolian Landscape exhibit by artist Ned Kahn.
 Blowing air sculpts sand into an ever-changing landscape.
 Professor Anders Barany, Deputy Director of the Nobel Museum and former secretary of the physics committee that awards the Nobel Prize, speaks about how laureates are chosen and celebrated.
 (Audio-only webcast) Professor Anders Barany, Deputy Director of the Nobel Museum and former secretary of the physics commitee that awards the Nobel Prize, speaks about what makes the Nobel Prize one of the world's most prestigious honors.
 He gives an insider's tour of Alfred Nobel's will and how laureates are chosen and celebrated.
 This short preview clip of the larger B-Roll video has footage of the Exploratorium, inside and out, including scenes of children interacting with museum exhibits.
 This wobbly luminescent sculpture by Liz Hickok is both art work and a

 simulation of how a San Francisco neighborhood might jiggle when the Big One strikes.
 In this short film Frank Oppenheimer gives us some of his visions for what he is creating in the beautiful Palace of Fine Arts.
 This film dates back to 1969, the year that the Exploratorium was founded.
 James Turrell studied optics and perceptual psychology in college, but gravitated towards art as his curiosity led him to investigate light itself.
 In this Webcast of a lecture, James Turrell discusses his experiences manipulating pure light and how it became his artistic medium.
 He reveals how this early work led him to discover Roden Crater in Arizona and to create his subsequent lifelong project of transforming the crater into an astronomical observatory.
 What is visual literacy--and who is literate?
 Join guest lecturer James Elkins in an evening of commentary on the many ways we "read" the visual world and assign meaning to what we see.
-Join the Origins team as they travel to Antarctica.
-We sent Mary, Noel, Paul, and Julie to explore scientific wonders from McMurdo to the Pole.
-Learn all about the extreme science being conducted at the South Pole in a daily dispatch from Terra Australis Incognita!